Shubhamraut9497/koskill_assignment/README.md

 cd crm-management-system
 Install dependencies for the server:

-bash
+-bash
-Copy code
+-Copy code
-npm install
+-npm install
-Install dependencies for the client:
+-Install dependencies for the client:

-bash
+-bash
-Copy code
+-Copy code
-cd client
+-cd client
-npm install
+-npm install
-Configure the environment variables:
+-Configure the environment variables:

 Create a .env file in the project root directory.
 Define the following environment variables in the .env file: